 In Edible-Alpha® podcast #86, Tera sits down with Eric DeLuca, founder of Leverage Point Consulting, a market development firm focused on land-based, sustainable and socially responsible enterprises.
+Eric also serves as one of the Food Finance Institute’s Food Systems Expert-in-Residence, instructing the Scenario Planning immersion training.
 With vast experience in organizational and food-systems development, strategy and finance, he helps food and farm businesses strategize and secure funding to scale.

 One of Eric’s areas of expertise is scenario planning, a proven method by which companies map out multiple potential futures and craft action plans for each.
 The idea is that by considering and strategizing around various outcomes, businesses will be better prepared to navigate “unforeseen” events, such as a drastic decline in market demand, a devastating drought, a significant capital loss or a global pandemic.

 After sharing the fascinating history of scenario planning, Eric delved deeper into what it is, first by saying what it is not: a crystal ball.
 Rather than predicting the future, it involves examining all plausible futures with a pragmatic, unbiased eye and then telling a story around them.
 While it’s tempting to focus on scenarios a company wants to happen, it’s critical to consider all scenarios that could happen.
 This involves ditching the rose-colored glasses, testing long-held assumptions and viewpoints, and really thinking through outcomes both positive and negative.